bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ## Emulators

-You can use our Android emulator steps such as `AVD Manager` and `Wait for Emulator` to create and boot Android emulators.
+You can use our Android emulator Steps such as `AVD Manager` and `Wait for Emulator` to create and boot Android emulators.
 Let's see how!

 {% include message_box.html type="important" title="`AVD Manager` vs `Do anything with Script step`" content=" Instead of using `Do anything with Script step` to create an Android emulator, please use  `AVD Manager` Step!
-There are simply too many edge cases to cover relating to our script step, as well as the commands and working configurations change quite frequently. "%}
+There are simply too many edge cases to cover relating to our script Step, as well as the commands and working configurations change quite frequently. "%}

 1. Add `AVD manager` Step to your workflow.
 It can be one of the first steps in your workflow.
 2. Set the following required input fields in the step: `Device Profile`, `Android API level`, and `OS Tag`.

    ![](/img/avd-manager.png)

    The Emulator needs some time to boot up.
-The earlier you place the step in your workflow, the more tasks (cloning or caching) you can complete in your workflow before the emulator starts working.
+The earlier you place the Step in your workflow, the more tasks (cloning or caching) you can complete in your workflow before the emulator starts working.
 3. Add the `Wait for Emulator` Step to your workflow.
 This step acts a shield preventing the `AVD Manager` to kick in.
 Make sure you add it BEFORE the step with which you want to use the `AVD Manager`.
-In our example, we are using `Wait for Android emulator` step to only start the Android Virtual Device FROM the `Gradle Runner - UI test` Step onwards.
+In our example, we are using `Wait for Android emulator` Step to only start the Android Virtual Device FROM the `Gradle Runner - UI test` Step onwards.

    ![](/img/wait-for-android-emu.png)